manigquejuanantonio-droid/Landing-page/README.md

+ACTIVITY 1 – January 21, 2026

-🔹 Project Title
+🔹 Activity name

-NEONEX – Futuristic Landing Page
+Futuristic Landing Page

 🔹 Description

-NEONEX is a conceptual, futuristic landing page for a next-generation social platform.
-It is designed to showcase a clean, immersive, and modern user interface inspired by cyberpunk aesthetics and advanced digital experiences.
-The project targets users interested in futuristic technology, digital identity, and social interaction in visually rich environments.
+This activity focuses on creating a futuristic landing page concept called NEONEX, designed for a next-generation social platform.
+The landing page is intended for users interested in modern technology, digital identity, and immersive web experiences.
+Its purpose is to present a strong visual first impression using clean layouts, animations, and interactive elements while remaining easy to navigate and visually clear.

-The landing page emphasizes strong visual impact, smooth micro-interactions, and a minimal yet engaging layout.
-It serves as a front-end demonstration of modern web design techniques, animation, and UI composition using standard web technologies.

 🔹 Technologies Used

-HTML5 – semantic structure and layout

-CSS3 – animations, glassmorphism effects, neon styling, and responsive design

-JavaScript (Vanilla) – interactive behavior, animations, and UI state control
+HTML5
+CSS3
+JavaScript

 🔹 Features

-Futuristic hero section with animated neon text effects
+Futuristic hero section with animated neon text

-Mouse-responsive parallax background movement
+Mouse-responsive parallax background effect

-Cyberpunk-inspired glassmorphism UI elements

-Modal-based login and sign-up interface (front-end only)

-Smooth UI transitions and hover effects

-Clean, responsive layout for desktop and mobile
+Clean and responsive layout for different screen sizes

-Optimized for static hosting (GitHub Pages compatible)
+Call-to-action button with hover animations

 🔹 AI Assistance Disclosure (Required)
 Did you use AI tools?
 Yes

-If YES, specify: I used ChatGPT to assist with UI layout ideas, CSS styling techniques, animation logic, interaction behavior, wording improvements, and general optimization guidance.
-All generated suggestions were reviewed, modified, and customized by me to align with my design vision and project requirements.
+If YES, specify:
+I used ChatGPT to help generate layout ideas, improve CSS styling techniques, assist with animation concepts, and refine text content.
+All code and suggestions were reviewed, modified, and customized by me to meet the project requirements.

 🔹 Learning Reflection

-Through this project, I gained a deeper understanding of structuring a single-page landing experience while maintaining visual clarity and performance.
-I learned how to combine animations, effects, and interactivity without overwhelming the user or degrading performance.

-The most challenging aspect was balancing futuristic visual effects—such as neon animations and background motion—while ensuring smooth performance, especially when deploying the project on GitHub Pages.
-This project helped reinforce best practices for front-end organization, performance awareness, and UI consistency.
+Through this activity, I learned how to structure a visually engaging landing page using modern HTML, CSS, and JavaScript techniques.
+The most challenging part was balancing futuristic animations and visual effects while maintaining good performance and readability.

+ACTIVITY 2

+🔹 Activity name
+Login and Sign-Up Modal Interface

+🔹 Description
+This activity focuses on implementing a front-end login and sign-up interface for the NEONEX landing page.
+It is designed to demonstrate user interaction through modal windows without using a back-end system.
+The purpose of this activity is to show how authentication-related UI elements can be integrated smoothly into a landing page using JavaScript and CSS.

+🔹 Technologies Used
+HTML5
+CSS3
+JavaScript

+🔹 Features

+Modal-based login and sign-up interface

+Toggle functionality between login and sign-up forms

+Glassmorphism design with neon styling

+Smooth transitions and hover effects

+🔹 AI Assistance Disclosure (Required)
+Did you use AI tools?
+Yes

+If YES, specify:
+I used ChatGPT to assist with JavaScript logic for toggling the login and sign-up forms, modal interaction behavior, and UI improvement suggestions.
+All generated ideas were reviewed and adjusted by me before implementation.

+🔹 Learning Reflection
+From this activity, I learned how to manage UI state changes using JavaScript and how to connect interactive components within a single-page layout.
+The most challenging part was ensuring smooth transitions and maintaining consistent styling between the login and sign-up views.